briangbh/editors-assistant/README.md

 [Storybook](https://storybook.js.org) is the modern, open-source standard for building [Design Systems](https://www.invisionapp.com/inside-design/guide-to-design-systems/).
-Using Storybook as the foundation, we can build an interactive, continously updated design system for Big Health.
+Using Storybook as the foundation, we can build an interactive, continuously updated design system for Big Health.

 ## Playroom